truszkowski-tomasz/dtu-mlops/reports/README.md

 > Answer:

+Student s222703 was in charge of the profiling and training the model in GCP with VertexAI and Compute Engine.

+Student s232858 chose to focus on managing and working with the GCP platform.

+Student s222937 was responsible for training and prediction scripts using pytorch lightning, adding hydra config files, setting up and troubleshooting the Cloud Run training job and prediction service

 Student s223219 implemented pytorch model and training loop (it was later wrapped up with pytorch-lightining), logger, script for downloading models from huggingface and fastapi app.
 Added some unit tests and created workflows for github actions as a CI part of project, he also added pre-commit and integrated weights&biases.
 Student also contributed to final report and helped to solve ongoing problems within GCP space.

-Student s194768  was in charge of the development of the machine learning prediction model and generating reports.
+Student s194768  was in charge of the development of prediction model and generating reports.

-Our team maintained an open and inclusive environment, established clear workflows, and designated subject matter experts to provide timely assistance, fostering a culture of collaboration and support during code development
+Our team maintained an open and inclusive environment, established clear workflows, and designated subject matter experts to provide timely assistance, fostering a culture of collaboration and support during code development. ---
----